 Common Scalpel Handle Types

-- #3 Handle: The most widely used, featuring a flat shape and serrated grip for enhanced control.
+• #3 Handle: The most widely used, featuring a flat shape with a serrated grip for enhanced control.

-- #3L Handle: Provides extra length and reach for deep surgery.
+• #3L Handle: Provides extra length for deep surgical procedures.

 Sterilization and Safety Protocols